FIFA Puskás Award: Procedure

 FIFA nominates eleven goals each year for voting.
 Voting is done by two groups: registered users on FIFA's website, and a panel of experts appointed by FIFA.
 Each individual in both groups selects their top three goals, assigning five points to the first, three points to the second, and one point to the third.
 Following the first vote, the totals from fans and Legends are used to rank the eleven goals individually inside their respective categories.
 Based on these rankings, each group assigns “scoring points” to the goals, with the first-ranked goal receiving thirteen points, the second getting eleven, the third nine, and so on down to one point for the eleventh.
 For each goal, the scoring points from the fan group and the FIFA Legends group are added together, and the goal with the highest combined score is awarded the Puskás Award.

 Winners and nominees

 Scores and results list the player's club goal tally first.

 2009

-Cristiano Ronaldo was the first recipient of the award for his long-range goal against Porto from 40 yards out.
-Former Dutch international Ruud Gullit called it a "strike", while former Manchester United manager Sir Alex Ferguson said, "I would have to go a long way back in the memory bank to find another one like that!"
+Cristiano Ronaldo was the first recipient of the award for his long-range goal for Manchester United against Porto from 40 yards out.
+Former Dutch international Ruud Gullit called it a "strike", while Sir Alex Ferguson — Manchester United manager at the time — said, "I would have to go a long way back in the memory bank to find another one like that!"